 Enough with the black and white labels.
 Enjoy food in its entirety equally and try to move towards food that’s been produced sustainably.
 Vegan or omnivore, both kinds of foods can be produced poorly.
 For example, wholemeal bread seems like a healthy option for lunch but not with all the carcinogenic chemicals it’s loaded with.
 Watch out for the kinds of bread you’re eating.

 It even goes as far as the avocado you’re mashing up on your toast in the mornings.
 They’re packed with nutrients and deliciously healthy, but they’re not always the greener choice.
 Having an animal product like eggs or black pudding might be the wiser choice at the end of the day.
 You might think twice after discovering that the Mexican avocado trade is controlled by drug cartels, which are the reason behind Mexico losing its forests.

 Therefore, there’s no point in putting animal foods into the bad box.
 Nor is it smart to praise plant foods.
 Especially if their production is even more harmful to our planet.
-Don’t be fooled by big new companies presenting products with the letter ‘V’ on it because they’re not necessarily any greener.
+Don’t be fooled by big new companies presenting products with the letter ‘V’ on them because they’re not necessarily any greener.
 In fact, watch out for the word plant, since it too might be encouraging mass-production and food processing.

 Health habit number one this year is to eat more soup.
 This is a simple and satiating way to consume important nutrients or vegetables in a quick and digestible way.
 Find out more here.

 Veganuary is huge.
 But is it really as simple as animal foods bad, plant foods good?
 The Guardian. https://www.theguardian.com/commentisfree/2020/jan/22/veganuary-animal-foods-plant-vegan